dddrrreee/cs140e-24win/notes/makefiles/0-basic-unix-makefile/0-most-basic/README.md

         diff out main.ref
         makefile: program 'main' passed test

-If we go though and touch each of the `.c` files, should see `main` recompiled:
+If we go though and touch each of the `.c` and `.h` files (i.e., update their modification times), you should see `main` is correctly recompiled:

         % touch a.c
-        % make main
+        % make main # just compile, don't test
         # main: rule
         cc a.c b.c c.c main.c -o main
         % make main
         make: 'main' is up to date.

         % touch b.c
         % make main